socialvibe/truex-ads-docs/bluescript-reference.md

 ##### (5) - `setAttribute`

-Assigns a new value to given property for the native component underlying the BlueScript element.
+Assigns a new value to given property for the script element, typically controlling a visual aspect of the underlying component.

 ###### Parameters